johnandrea/ngsq2gedcom/README.md

 - parent name rows begin with "number period space"
 - child name rows begin with "optional-plus number spave roman-numeral-birth-order optional-period space"
 - the surname (SURN) will be the last word part of each name.
 Might not always be correct.
+- OCR broken lines occur only in the child name lines.

 ## Notes on variants:
 - the document in hand has "b.
 DATE" after a person's name